ritz-238/hello-world/README.md

 # hello-world
-I am a quite 'ajooba' person.
+I am a student.
-I enjoy working on JAVA.
+I enjoy working on JAVA, and recently I am learning Android Studio.
-This is my first step in the world of github,
+This is my first step in the world of github.
 Let's get started!